-Typically, there are blastema present in the tumor, consisting of clusters of cells with hyperchromatic ovoid nuclei.
-In the blastema, different structures can be observed, including rosettes, tubules, and pseudoglomerular structures.
+Typically, there is blastema present in the tumor, consisting of clusters of cells with hyperchromatic ovoid nuclei.
+Within the blastema, different structures can be observed, including rosettes, tubules, and pseudo-glomerular structures.

 Symptoms of Nephroblastoma

 The most common sign of nephroblastoma is a painless swelling of the abdomen.
 Only about 1/4 of the children complain of pain.
-In few cases, hematuria can be observed.
-Uncharacteristic symptoms include fever, constipation, diarrhea, and weight loss.
+In a few cases, hematuria can be observed.
+Uncharacteristic symptoms include:

-Approximately 10 % of nephroblastoma are discovered only incidentally during a check-up because they are mostly asympotmatic.
+Approximately 10 % of nephroblastoma is discovered only incidentally during a check-up because they are mostly asymptomatic.

 Radiological Examination of Suspected Nephroblastoma

 Using sonography, CT or MRI scans, the dimensions of the tumor can be displayed and lymph node metastases can be detected.
-Also, a thrombus in the inferior vena cava can often be detected due to cone-shaped ingrowths of the tumor into the vessels.
-A urogram typically reveals that the tumor is spreading apart the pyelocaliceal system.
+Also, a thrombus in the inferior vena cava can often be detected due to cone-shaped in-growths of the tumor into the vessels.
+A urogram typically reveals that the tumor is spreading into the pyelocaliceal system.

-Imaging of the second kidney before surgery is crucial since a single kidney or bilateral tumors must be excluded.
+Imaging of the second kidney before surgery is crucial since single or bilateral kidney tumors must be excluded.

 Staging of Nephroblastoma

-- Stage I: Tumor is limited to the kidney and completely resectable.
+- Stage I: Tumor is limited to the kidney and is completely resectable.

 - Stage II: Tumor extends beyond the kidney but is completely resectable.